VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Conclusion

 \section{Conclusion}

-In this paper, we present \name, a novel approach for generating high-level task plans for robot object manipulation using scene graphs.
-We demonstrate that scene graphs provide an efficient representation of scene information and show that our method outperforms methods that rely on raw pixel values for planning.
-We also introduced an iterative approach where the task planner's proposed actions are evaluated and corrected before execution on actual objects, enhancing the robustness of the planning process.
-Additionally, our method offers an efficient way to evaluate high-level robot task-planning algorithms.
-As scene graph generation algorithms continue to improve in accuracy, the effectiveness of our approach will correspondingly increase.
-This highlights the potential for further advancements in high-level robot task planning using scene graphs.
+In this paper, we presented \name, a framework for generating and validating high-level task plans for robot object manipulation using scene graphs. \name represents actions as graph edit operations and verifies them using node- and edge-based constraints, enabling efficient validation of planner outputs before execution.
+We demonstrate that scene graphs provide a compact and structured representation of scene information and show that our method outperforms approaches that rely directly on raw pixel inputs.
+We also introduced an iterative planning mechanism in which proposed actions are validated against the current graph state and corrected when constraint violations occur, improving the robustness of the planning process.
+In addition, the framework provides an efficient way to evaluate high-level robot task-planning algorithms.

-We note that current scene graph generation methods suffer from common problems in occlusion and poor performance in out-of-distribution settings.
-GPT-4v performed well for some scenes however, it failed to generate accurate scene graphs for some scenes.
-Further research is needed to improve the accuracy of scene graph generators.
-While this work has demonstrated promise in using scene graphs for planning, in the future, we want to investigate better ways to generate reliable scene graphs for more complex scenes.
+Our approach depends on the accuracy of the generated scene graphs.
+Because scene graphs are extracted from monocular images, errors in object detection or spatial relations can propagate to the planning stage and lead to incorrect actions.
+In practice, we observed that hallucinated objects or incorrect relations occasionally produced invalid plans.
+While the constraint validation stage prevents some infeasible actions, it cannot correct structural errors in the underlying graph.
+Improving the reliability of scene graph generation therefore remains an important direction for future work.
+As scene graph generation methods continue to improve, the planning performance of \name is expected to improve correspondingly.